 Apps that make HTTP connections to your server through REST or SOAP generally follow the syntax:

-If ArcGIS Server is configured to use the default port of your web server (such as port 80), your URLs will likely not include port :6443.
+If ArcGIS Server is configured to use the default port of your web server (such as port 443), your URLs will likely not include port :6443.
 Note that port 6443 corresponds with the use of HTTPS, which is enforced by default by ArcGIS Server.
 If your site uses HTTP Only, the ArcGIS Server port will be 6080.

 Take note of whether your services are being accessed through the default instance name of arcgis or some other instance name.